benjaminlazarecki/dbal-module/README.md

 ## Testing

-The module is not tested yet (Shame on me...).
-Anyway, it will be soon :)
+The module is fully unit tested by [PHPUnit](http://www.phpunit.de/) with a code coverage close to **100%**.
+To execute the test suite, check the travis [configuration](https://github.com/fridge-project/dbal-module/blob/master/.travis.yml).

 ## Contribution